alisaki20/msp-framework/README.md

 	$config->page_logo_url = get_template_directory_uri() . '/assets/img/logo.svg';
 	$config->menu_title = __( 'Settings Page', 'text-domain' );

-#### 4. Set a oprion name:
+#### 4. Set option name:

-the option name is should be a unique key. all your settings are store in database using that.
+the option name it should be a unique key. all your settings are store in a database using that.

 	$option_name = "example_settings_page";

 #### 5. Create settings page object:

-Now we should create a object that contain all settings page data.
+Now we should create an object that contain all settings page data.

 	$settingsPage = new SettingsPage( $option_name, 1, $config );

 ##### Parameters:

-The first parameter is the unique option name your chosen that for your settings page.
+1. The first parameter is the unique option name your chosen that for your settings page.
-The secound parameter is the version of settings page.
-You should increase that in every time you are add or delete fields or sections or you can simply provide the release version of your Plugin\Theme.
+2. The second parameter is the version of settings pages.
+You should increase that in every time you are added or delete fields or sections, or you can simply provide the release version of your Plugin\Theme.
-The third parameter is the configuration object that we created in the previous steps.
+3. The third parameter is the configuration object that we created in the previous steps.

-#### 6. **Only of you are using default template**: Coustomize Your Settings Page
+#### 6. **Only of you are using default template**: Customize Your Settings Page

-The default theme is based on "google material components web" you should coustomize your settings page color and add some changes. for example:
+The default theme is based on "google material components web" you should customize your settings page color and add some changes. for example:

 	add_action( "MSPFramework/$option_name/head", function () {